 Clippers cruise past Kings 122-108 for 3rd straight win

-LOS ANGELES (AP) — Montrezl Harrell scored 25 points and the Los Angeles Clippers staved off an early fourth-quarter challenge to beat the Sacramento Kings 122-108 on Sunday for their third consecutive win.
+Missing Gallinari for five games due to lower back spasms, the Clippers went 3-1 on their recent road trip.
+They opened with a win at San Antonio in which Beverley became the only player 6-foot-1 or shorter to log 18-plus points, 12-plus rebounds, five-plus assists, four-plus steals and one block or more in over 25 seasons.

+“We’re sharing the ball and everybody is playing well,” Beverley said.
+“We’re just hanging our hat on defense.
+We’re locked in from shootaround to the end of the game.”

-Tobias Harris added 18 points for the Clippers, who were coming off a 3-1 road trip.
-Lou Williams had 12 points and 10 assists.
+Montrezl Harrell led the Clippers with 25 points in Sunday’s victory.
+Tobias Harris added 18 points, and Lou Williams had 12 points and 10 assists.
+Rookie Shai Gilgeous-Alexander scored 17 points.

 Sacramento never led, but made a run to start the fourth.
 Down 87-76, the Kings twice closed within five.
 They got a basket and rim-rattling dunk by Willie Cauley-Stein and six straight points by Bogdan Bogdanovic.